Generally, there are two ways to install the Gateway:

 - If the car has a CD changer: then you first remove the CD changer from the optical ring and install the Gateway to the disconnected optical cable of the CD changer.
 If you have a dual FOT (MO2) version Gateway, then you can keep the factory installed CD changer if you plug it to the right side (CDC side) optical connector of the Dension device.

-When the CD changer connection is located in the boot of the car, then you might need the FOA1PO1 optical extension kit, if you want/need to place the Gateway hardware to the front part of the car (into the glove box or behind the dash) because of the Bluetooth connection stability.
+When the CD changer connection is located in the boot of the car, then you might need the FOA1PO1 optical extension kit, if you want/need to place the Gateway hardware to the front part of the car (into the glove box or behind the dash).

 An optical loop: